AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/zxpWz02.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Type in Domain Users in the box and click check names, from there click ok and log into DC-1 as the previously created admin account.
+Type in 'Domain Users' in the box and click Check Names.
+From there, click OK and log into DC-1 using the previously created admin account.
 </p>
 <br />